DroidPlanner/Tower/README.md

  3. Send feedback: Post your feedback in the [Droidplanner Google+ community](https://plus.google.com/communities/109498440846585781402) or the [Droidplanner mailing list](https://groups.google.com/forum/#!forum/droidplanner).
 We want to hear what you think!

 #### Requirement
-In order to run **DroidPlanner v3** on your device, the latest version of **3DR Services** must be installed.
+In order to run **Tower** on your device, the latest version of **3DR Services** must be installed.
 To do so, follow the instructions on the [3DR Services github page](https://github.com/DroidPlanner/3DRServices).

 ### Contributing

-Droidplanner v3 is in active development.
+Tower is in active development.
 If you would like to contribute to the project, see the [Build Setup wiki page](https://github.com/DroidPlanner/droidplanner/wiki).

 If you aren't a developer but want to help out, you can do so by improving the documentation in the Wiki or by writing user guides.